Skip to main content

 Back up and restore Pioreactor system files

-Exporting system files
+Exporting a system archive

 3. Store the archive somewhere safe.
 It contains every file from that unit’s ~/.pioreactor plus a pioreactor_export_metadata.json descriptor (hostname, version, export time).